 Trying to think of ways to fill your child’s Easter basket with more than just sugar and candy?
 Look no further!
 Although we don’t think there’s anything wrong with a yummy treat (in moderation), there are so many other things you can put in your little’s basket to get them hyped up for Easter without getting them hyped up on sugar.
 The following list is curated for kids from newborn to middle school; choose your gifts based on what you know your kiddo will love.
-Read on to find out some of our favorite non-candy Easter treats!
+Read on to find out some of our favorite non-candy Easter basket ideas!

 There are tons of different Easter-themed books that hit the shelves as soon as March rolls around, and one is cuter than the next.
 I firmly believe that kids can never have too many books, and I like to rotate my holiday-themed stories in and out based on the season so that they seem new every time my kids see them.
 From touch and feel books about farm animals to biblical stories that explain the meaning of Easter, there’s a book for kids of every age.
 Make it extra special by writing a little inscription inside with the date and your child’s name, and perhaps a special Easter memory from your childhood.
 That will make this a gift that your child will treasure as they get older, and perhaps even pass down to their children one day.